Robert Stiles

 1999

 Stiles earned a Doctor of Musical Arts in Double Bass in 2003 from the University of Texas at Austin.
-In his dissertation, “Serge Koussevitzky: Recently Discovered Compositions for Double Bass and for Large Ensembles within the Context of His Life and Career,” Stiles presented his discovery and evidence of 29 new compositions or arrangements by Koussevitzky, the great Russian 20th century double bass virtuoso, founder of the Tanglewood Music Center and conductor of the Boston Symphony from 1924-1949.
-The documentation of these works is significant as it provides proof Koussevitzky was an active composer and confirms the five works attributed to him, including his own concerto, were his own and not the work of others.
+In his dissertation, “Serge Koussevitzky: Recently Discovered Compositions for Double Bass and for Large Ensembles within the Context of His Life and Career,” Stiles presented his discovery and evidence of 29 new compositions or arrangements by Koussevitzky, the great Russian 20th century double bass virtuoso, founder of the Tanglewood Music Center and conductor of the Boston Symphony from 1924–1949.
+The documentation of these works is significant as it provides proof that Koussevitzky was an active composer and confirms the five works attributed to him, including his own concerto, were his own and not the work of others.
 Stiles was featured on a BBC broadcast in 2003 discussing his findings.
-Other publications include his master’s thesis “Lass uns das Lied des Schiller:” Musical and Philosophical Unities in Ludwig van Beethoven’s Ninth Symphony, which examines the concept that the famous “Ode to Joy” is the basis for every thematic area in this work and served as a unifying force not only in the Ninth Symphony but also in every aspect of Beethoven’s later years.
+Other publications include his master’s thesis “Lass uns das Lied des Schiller: Musical and Philosophical Unities in Ludwig van Beethoven’s Ninth Symphony,” which examines the concept that the famous “Ode to Joy” melody is the basis for every thematic area in this work and served as a unifying force not only in the ninth symphony but also in every aspect of Beethoven’s later years.

 Stiles's professional career began at the age of 15 when he began performing in his hometown of San Angelo, Texas with the San Angelo Symphony.
 During his early career as a performer, he played with many orchestras throughout Texas as well as the Louisiana Philharmonic and the Albuquerque Symphony.
-In addition, he performed with the Spoleto Festival in Spoleto, Italy and was a solo performer at the American String Teachers' Association convention in Stavanger, Norway in 1997.
+In addition, he performed with the Spoleto Festival in Spoleto, Italy and was a solo performer at the American String Teachers Association convention in Stavanger, Norway in 1997.